It’s the age-old question.

 Who Should Get An External Preamp (And Why?)

 If your main concern is sound quality, you should get an external preamp.
+Even if you have a receiver with a phono preamp.
 It will cost you extra, but the sound will be much better.
 Your records will sound the way they are intended to sound.

 It can be a hard decision to spend an extra couple hundred bucks on a preamp when you are on a budget.
 You could buy a deck that has one already built in and pay so much less in total.